Should I Work From Home More?

 Minimum: £12.21 (UK National Living Wage)

-💼 Adjust your work schedule and commute details above, then calculate to see your personalised WFH impact
+Set your work pattern and commute details above, then calculate to see your personalised WFH savings

 Was this tool helpful?